The King's Damosel: Plot summary

 Lynette acts so bravely and gracefully in the course of this work that she earns the respect of all those who travel with her (including Guinevere's unlucky admirer, Lancelot).
-Over the course of the novel, she meets up again with the man who raped her as a teenager and beheads him; she is later haunted by his ghost, but eventually manages to forgive him, thus finally freeing herself from the terrifying black creatures which were released each time she laid a curse upon him.
+She later meets up again with the man who raped her as a child and beheads him; she is later haunted by his ghost, but eventually forgives him, freeing herself from the creatures which were released each time she laid a curse upon him.

-She is also separated from her party in strange lands and kidnapped; she eventually finds her way out through a network of caves with the help of a very peculiar young man named Lucius.
-Lucius has lived in the dark so long that he is completely blind and very pale, with light blue hair.
-He was imprisoned along with his mother, who subsequently died, but he met a sort of witch just outside the caves who befriended him, and he is happy with his simple life.
-Lynette spends a considerable amount of time with the pair, and eventually falls in love with Lucius.
-She feels simultaneously pleased that he can not see how plain she is, and guilty because she is convinced that he would not want her if he could only see her.
+She is also separated from her party in strange lands and kidnapped; she eventually finds her way out through a network of caves with the help of a young man named Lucius.
+Lucius has lived in the dark so long that he is blind and pale.
+Lucius was imprisoned along with his mother, who subsequently died, but he met a sort of witch outside the caves who befriended him, and he is happy with his simple life.
+Lynette spends time with the pair, and eventually falls in love with Lucius.
+Lynette feels simultaneously pleased that Lucius can not see how plain she is, and guilty for being convinced that he would not want her if he could only see her.

-Eventually, the witch sadly informs Lynette that Lucius is dying.
-Lynette is completely horrified, and decides that she will seek out the Holy Grail, so that Lucius can use it to save himself.
-She sets out with her travelling companions from before, and after a very long and decidedly strange journey, she actually manages to retrieve the Grail.
+Eventually, the witch informs Lynette that Lucius is dying.
+Horrified, Lynette decides to seek out the Holy Grail and use it to save Lucius.
+She sets out with her travelling companions from before, and after a long journey, she manages to retrieve the Grail.
 She hurries back with it to Lucius, resolving that she will let him do with it as he pleases.
 Upon receiving the Grail, Lucius wishes for sight rather than life, so that he can finally see Lynette.
-Upon opening his eyes, he cries out with delight, telling the startled (and heartbroken) Lynette that she's beautiful over and over.
+Upon opening his eyes, he cries out with delight, repeatedly telling Lynette that she is beautiful.

-The pair have a little more time together, which Lynette tries very hard to make the best of.
+The pair have a little more time together, which Lynette tries to make the best of.
 Lucius dies, and she and the witch bury him before she sets out once again, to resume her post as the King's Damosel.